Dental Deep Cleaning San FranciscoScaling and Root Planing

 What to Expect During a Deep Cleaning

-Before your procedure, Dr. Patel will take a whole health history to prepare for your cleaning.
-Some patients need to premedicate with antibiotics prior to the procedure and if that’s the case, we’ll help walk you through how to do that.
+Before your procedure, Dr. Patel will take a whole health history to prepare for your deep cleaning.
+Some patients may need to take antibiotics prior to the procedure and if that’s the case, we’ll help walk you through how to do that.

-Next, a local anesthetic will be used to numb the area.
+The day of your procedure, a local anesthetic will be used to numb the area where the scaling and root planing will take place.
 Usually, deep cleanings are done in quadrants, or fourths, and depending on the severity of the patient’s condition, not all quadrants may be done the same day.
 Only the section being cleaned will be numbed for your comfort.

-Once your procedure is complete, we’ll follow up with you to check on your healing progress and monitor the health of your gums.
+After your procedure, we’ll follow up with you to check on your healing progress and monitor the health of your gums.
 For severe periodontitis, more than one deep cleaning may be needed to fully resolve the condition.

 Regular Cleaning vs. Deep Cleaning